EliotHyenne/Microbit-Draw/README.md

 - Press A while on a point to delete it.
 - Shake Microbit to clear the drawing.
 - Press A and B simultaneously to freeze the drawing in place:
-    * While in freeze mode press A again to return to editing your drawing
+    * While in freeze mode press A again to return to editing your drawing.